JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7976 days**.

-And here is a just a random fact -  **White-Out was invented by Bette Nesmith Graham, who is the mother of Michael Nesmith from the "The Monkees."**.
+And here is a just a random fact -  **The first jet engine was invented by Frank Whittleof of England in 1930.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)